Credit for Experiential Learning

 A college degree is awarded after you have completed all of the course requirements for the program in which you are matriculated.
 Traditionally, credit is received by completing college courses, but sometimes you can receive college credit for life experiences.
 The college recognizes that college-level learning may occur outside the traditional classroom setting.

-For experiential learning to be converted to college credit it must be equal or similar to a college-level learning experience.
-Did you learn from your experiences the same knowledge, content, and results that you would have learned from a college-level course in a similar area?
+For experiential learning to be converted to college credit it must be equivalent to a college-level learning experience.
+Did you gain from your experiences the same knowledge, content, and outcomes that you would have learned in a course offered at Tompkins Cortland?

 Academic Records Office